pgxn/pgxnclient/docs/usage.rst

                *SPEC*

-The command takes a `package specification`_ identifying the distribution to work with, which can also be a local file or directory.
+The command takes a `package specification`_ identifying the distribution to work with, which can also be a local file or directory or an URL.
 The distribution is unpacked if required and the ``installcheck`` make target is run.

 .. note::
     The command doesn't run ``make all`` before ``installcheck``: if any file